Petersfinger Community Solar Array

 We welcome any feedback and would be grateful for comments in support for the project.

 Click on the comments tab to leave your message or e-mail

 The solar farm will be owned by WWCE and run for the benefit of the local communities.
 Surplus income (after operating and finance costs) will be re-invested in further community-led carbon reduction and biodiversity initiatives in the local Parishes of Clarendon Park, Britford & Alderbury through the WWCE Community Grant Fund.

 The capital to build the solar farm will be raised through a community investment offer, with priority going to local people.

 The community solar array

-The field has potential for a 1-2MW PV solar array that could produce up to 2,000,000 KWh of low-carbon electricity per year - enough to supply the equivalent of up to 430 houses.
+The field has potential for a 2MW PV solar array that could produce 1,600 MWh of low-carbon electricity per year - enough to supply the equivalent of up to 430 houses.
 This would avoid over 300 tonnes of CO2 per year.

 The landowner has offered to donate the field, and surrounding fields amounting to 40 acres, to Wiltshire Wildlife Trust to manage as a nature reserve.
 The community solar array will help cover the ongoing costs of maintaining the land.
 The donation of the land is part of the planned retirement village at Petersfinger Farm.

-Surplus income (after operating and finance costs) will go to WWCE's community grant fund to support new community initiatives in the local parishes of Clarendon Park, Britford and Alderbury which reduce carbon emissions and help wildlife.
+Surplus income (after operating and finance costs) will go to WWCE's community grant fund to support new community initiatives in the local parishes which reduce carbon emissions and help wildlife.

-The community solar farm is still at feasibility stage.
-WWCE has secured a Government grant to do a feasibility study.
-The feasibility study is being carried out by Communities for Renewables CIC.
-The feasibility work includes looking at the viability of connecting the solar array to the local electricity network, flood risk, developing a biodiversity management plan, drainage strategy, land management, habitat risk assessment, historic environment assessment, land and visual impact assessment and financial feasibility.
-We will update this website with further information as the work progresses.
+The community solar farm has undergone a feasibility study carried out by Communities for Renewables CIC.
+Which included looking at the viability of connecting the solar array to the local electricity network, flood risk assessment, developing a biodiversity management plan, drainage strategy, land management, habitat risk assessment, historic environment assessment, land and visual impact assessment and financial feasibility.

 Have Your Say